ruslan-hut/b2b-portal/api_documentation.md

               "discount": 10,
               "currency": "USD",
               "price_type_uid": "string",
-              "active": true // Optional, defaults to true }
+              "store_uid": "store-456", // Required: Assigns client to a specific store "active": true // Optional, defaults to true }
           ]
         }
         ```
     *   **Response:** Array of created/updated client UIDs
+    *   **Note:** Each client must be assigned to a store via `store_uid`.
+Orders from this client will allocate inventory from their assigned store

 #### List Clients
 *   **GET** `/client`